Malpractice Lawyer Mellino Asks People to Be Mindful of TBI Victims

 This now 52-year old gentleman was boarding a bus and the driver ordered him to the back, then turned to the rest of the passengers and made a comment about how he normally boots drunks off the bus.
 The man tried to explain he was not drunk, but instead had a speech impairment.
 No one on the bus listened and he was shunned for the remainder of his trip.
 This isn’t the first time the man has had difficulties making himself understood to others.

-Chances are, if there were more awareness of the consequences of traumatic brain injury in areas where it counts – such as first line responders, police officers, teachers and other health care professionals, people would get a true picture of what a brain injury involves.
+Chances are if there was more awareness of the consequences of traumatic brain injury in areas where it counts – such as first-line responders, police officers, teachers, and other health care professionals, people would get a true picture of what a brain injury involves.

 “There are at least 1.5 million people in the US alone who live with brain injuries and that means you may run into someone trying to deal with their radically altered life at any time,” Mellino said.

 “If you have been in an accident and have sustained traumatic brain injury, call my office at (440) 276-3535 and we can discuss your case.
 There are many things you will need to know to move forward, and that’s my job; to help you get fair and equitable compensation for your injuries,” he said.